How do you watch TV if you don’t pay for Sky? Here are the ways you can watch the same and new content elsewhere and save money.

-My Freeview is via a five-year-old YouView box, which I got for free with a previous broadband contract from BT.
-I’m no longer using Amazon Prime, while I paid £59 for a year of Disney+ and use my sister’s Neflix.
+My Freeview is via a six-year-old YouView box, which I got for free with a previous broadband contract from BT so I’m not paying anything there.

-So this means I’ll likely have spent around £165 this year on a huge range of TV services.
-That’s just under £14 a month on average.
-Remove the sport passes and it drops to just £5.40 a month!
+So this means I’ll likely have spent around £153 this year on a huge range of TV services.
+That’s just £12.75 a month on average.

 Working out which services are for you